nix-community/nixvim/docs/lib/index.md

 If you'd like to use a `lib` with your own extensions, you must supply it via `specialArgs`, however you must ensure Nixvim's extensions are also present.

-This can be achieved using the lib overlay, available via the `<nixvim>.lib.overlay` flake output.
+This can be achieved using the lib overlay, available via the `<nixvim>.lib.overlay` flake output or importing the `lib/overlay.nix` file.

 ```nix
 # Example flake